“Move your legs!” Phil yelled as he attacked with a wooden sword.

 “Thank you for your business.”
 I cutely winked and posed.

-The old man giddly left the booth in a hurry.
-One-by-one the customers bought the products.
-Lamp lights and wall lights were the ones that quickly got sold, while the watch light took a little more time for people who could afford to buy it.
+The older man giddily left the booth in a hurry.
+One-by-one, the customers bought the products.
+Lamp lights and wall lights were the ones that quickly got sold out, while the watch light took a little more time for people who could afford to buy it.

 “Thank you for your patronage!”
 I spoke.
 I posed and smiled.
 “We’ll be coming back with new and old items.
 Please look forward to the Wonder Shop with our white dragon symbol.”

-Finally with all the product sold, I hop off the wooden crate.
+Finally, with all the products sold, I hop off the wooden crate.
 That was the most embarrassing performance that I had ever done in my life.
-My knees shook from the ordeal and all my strength vanished.
+My knees shook from the ordeal, and all my strength vanished.
 I plopped onto the floor.

-“Well, that was a one time performance okay.
+“Well, that was a once in a lifetime performance, okay.
 I’m not going to do that again.”